Charles-Zhang-Somewhere/Somewhere/README.md

 8. Test support for linux and mac for CLI.
 9. Enable embedding as an option (disabled, "Content" dedicated to text notes)
 10. Add support for compression and archiving

+**Stretch Goals**

+MULTITUDE might never get a chance to continue development, so some of its goals may be carried to Somewhere.
+However if such shall be implemented I will guarantee seperate executable packages, allowing opting out.

+1. (Use case) music and video library, random play.
+2. (Pending conception) Photo organization, random slide show (I.e. original MULTITUDE's inspiration mode)

 ## Software Components